What Is The Difference Between Dementia And Alzheimer’s Disease?

 Can Collagen Help Dementia In Patients?

 Emerging research suggests that collagen may hold a protective role in brain health by defending brain cells against the detrimental effects of amyloid-beta proteins, which are closely associated with Alzheimer's disease.
 Scientists have discovered that a certain type of collagen, collagen, protects brain cells against amyloid-beta proteins, which are widely thought to cause Alzheimer's disease.
-Collagen, in its various forms, including collagen peptides and hydrolyzed collagen supplements, has been increasingly recognized for its potential benefits beyond joint and skin health.
+Collagen, in its various forms, including collagen peptides and hydrolyzed collagen dietary supplements which includes collagen tablets and collagen powder has been increasingly recognized for its potential benefits beyond joint and skin health.
 Its unique properties, particularly when derived from sources like fish or marine collagen, are believed to act as a collagen booster, contributing to the body's natural defense mechanisms.
 While the precise mechanisms are still under investigation, the exploration of collagen influence on brain health offers an exciting avenue in the ongoing quest to better understand and potentially address the complexities of Alzheimer's disease and related cognitive disorders.